 Local authorities are required to prepare Group Accounts in addition to their own Council's accounts where they have a material interest in other organisations.
-Group Financial Statements have been prepared (see pages 101 to 117) which consolidate the results of the Council with its share of the following entities - the Police, Fire & Rescue and Valuation Joint Boards, FCSL (Holdings) Ltd, Falkirk Community Stadium Limited, Falkirk Community Trust Limited and Common Good Funds.
-The effect of the inclusion of the Council's interests on the Group Balance Sheet is to reduce both Reserves and Net Assets by £288.9m.
+Group Financial Statements have been prepared (see pages 105 to 121) which consolidate the results of the Council with its share of the following entities - the Police, Fire & Rescue and Valuation Joint Boards, FCSL (Holdings) Ltd, Falkirk Community Stadium Limited, Falkirk Community Trust Limited and Common Good Funds.
+The effect of the inclusion of the Council's interests on the Group Balance Sheet is to reduce both Reserves and Net Assets by £351.1m.
 The main reason for this reduction is the inclusion of pension fund deficits attributable to the Police, Fire & Rescue and Valuation Joint Boards.
-Pension Fund deficits have increased since last year due to the fact that the discount rate has reduced from 5.5% to 4.8%.
 Notwithstanding the excess of liabilities over assets, I consider it appropriate to adopt a going concern basis for the preparation of these financial statements as the amounts will fall due to be met by the constituent authorities and Scottish Government grants as appropriate.
+With the dissolution of the Police and Fire & Rescue Joint Boards with effect from 31 March 2013, the Net Assets and Liabilities of those entities will no longer form part of the Council's Group Accounts.
+This will have the impact of removing c£350m of Net Liabilities from the Group Accounts (as at 31 March 2013) and removing the negative balance on Net Assets.